 Fun Facts about Saint Lucia

-Both the Eastern Caribbean and the Atlantic Ocean borders St. Lucia.
+Both the Eastern Caribbean and the Atlantic Ocean border St. Lucia.
 It is also known as Saint Lucia.
 Like Canada, while the monarch is the head of state the governor-general represents her.

-Saint Lucia is a member of the commonwealth, just like Canada.
-It is a democratic nation but Queen Elizabeth II is the head of State.
+Saint Lucia is a member of the Commonwealth, just like Canada.
+It is a democratic nation but Queen Elizabeth II (Now King Charles) is the head of State.
 And just like Canada, Queen Elizabeth is merely a figurehead and she is represented by the Governor General.

-And St. Lucia has a parliamentary system just like other members of the commonwealth of nations therefore it is run by a Prime Minister.
-The current prime minister of St. Lucia is Allen Chastanet.
+At.
+Lucia has a parliamentary system just like other members of the Commonwealth of nations therefore it is run by a Prime Minister.
+The current prime minister of St. Lucia is Philip J. Pierre.

-It is a small island at only 617 square km (238 Square miles).
-It runs is only 43 km (27 miles) long and 22 km (14 miles) wide.
+St. Lucia is a small island at only 617 square km (238 Square miles).
+It runs only 43 km (27 miles) long and 22 km (14 miles) wide.
 But driving through St. Lucia takes time because the roads are winding and it is very mountainous.
 We drove that 27 miles and it took 90 minutes!

 The capital city of Saint Lucia is Castries.
 This is the most popular city for tourism and where all the cruise ships come into port.